 In The True Slime King, many of the levels are about solving complex puzzles (making the player simply figure out how to reaching the end of the level).
 These puzzle-focused levels are inherently about the player's exploration of possibilities.

 Some of the levels feature simpler puzzles.
-With these simpler puzzles, I try to give the player multiple paths they can take so the player has the opportunity to excercise whatever level of skill they choose.
+With these simpler puzzles, I try to give the player multiple paths they can take so the player has the opportunity to exercise whatever level of skill they choose.
 Since the game rewards points (which go toward unlocking the next section in the game) based on how fast the player reaches the end of the level, there is a clear reward for players who push themselves to achieve faster times.

 2.2) Limit the number of options

 Creating meaningful choices is not just about maximizing options for the player.
 In fact, creating too many options is often just as good as having no options.
 This goes back to what I was talking about earlier with not having too many environmental elements: it creates an artificially complex system.
-Having too many options overwhelms the player and they won't be able to end up exploring the depth of the system the way you intend them to
+Having too many options overwhelms the player and they won't be able to end up exploring the depth of the system the way you intend.

 3) Make levels flow well

 The most difficult part of design is coming up with good core mechanics and environmental objects that provide a simple experience yet also offer depth in how the pieces are put together.
-If you can do that, then you can start to build together levels that have good flow.
+If you can do that, then you can start to piecing together levels that have good flow.
 So what is good flow?

 3.1) Section flow

 The standard formula I use to construct a level in The True Slime King is to have one difficult section, a few moderate sections, and many easy sections (with the easy sections spaced in between the difficult and moderate sections).
+That said, there are definitely exceptions to this in the game.
+It's good to mix things up every once in a while to knock the player's mind out of old patterns.
+This will make them think about things in a different way, keeping their mind engaged and learning.
+Engagement is entertainment.

 - Something the player hasn't encountered before.